Wollivan/SquadronLeader/README.md

 This rule prevents a pilot from being stuck when they are being tailed by an opponent.
 Any turn a player hasn’t executed a climb or dive may spend 3 altitude tokens to place their plane token 180° (facing backwards) after a manuever.
 The Speed cost of the maneuver is doubled (the straight becomes a 2 etc)

+You can read more about the Immelmann turn [here](https://en.m.wikipedia.org/wiki/Immelmann_turn).
+Here is an excerpt:

+"In modern aerobatics, an Immelmann turn (also known as a roll-off-the-top, or simply an Immelmann) is an aerobatic maneuver that results in level flight in the opposite direction at a higher altitude."

+Thanks to Ben for teaching me that this move has a name!
 ### Ace Pilots rule

 This rule rewards players for playing aggressively, which can be helpful if you find pilots often avoid the action.